Stewart Menzies: Second World War

 When the Second World War began, SIS expanded greatly.
 Menzies insisted on wartime control of codebreaking, and this gave him immense power and influence, which he used judiciously.
-By distributing the Ultra material collected by the Government Code & Cypher School, MI6 became an important branch of the government for the first time.
-Extensive breaches of Nazi Enigma signals gave Menzies and his team enormous insight into Adolf Hitler's strategy, and this was kept a closely-held secret, not only during the war, but until as late as 1974.
+By distributing the Ultra material collected by the Government Code and Cypher School, MI6 became an important branch of the government for the first time.
+Extensive breaches of Nazi Enigma signals gave Menzies and his team enormous insight into Adolf Hitler's strategy, and this was kept a closely held secret, not only during the war, but until as late as 1974.
 (Frederick Winterbotham's 1974 book The Ultra Secret lifted the cloak of secrecy at last.)
 The Nazis had suspicions, but believed Enigma to be unbreakable, and never knew during the war that the Allies were reading a high proportion of their wireless traffic.

 Menzies kept Prime Minister Winston Churchill supplied daily with important Ultra decrypts, and the two worked together to ensure that financial resources were devoted toward research and upgrading technology at Bletchley Park, to keep pace with Nazi coding refinements, as well as directing talented workers to the massive effort, which employed nearly 10,000 workers by 1945.
 Bletchley's efforts were decisive in the battle against Nazi submarine warfare, which was severely threatening trans-Atlantic shipping, particularly in the first half of 1943.
 Britain, which was cut off from Europe after mid-1940, was almost completely dependent on North American supplies for survival.
 The access to Ultra was also vitally important in the battle for Normandy, leading up to D-Day in June 1944, and afterward.

 Menzies has been suspected as being involved with the assassination, on 24 December 1942, of François Darlan, the Vichy military commander who defected to the Allies in Algeria.
 British historian David Reynolds noted in his book, In Command of History, that Menzies—who rarely left London during the war—was in Algiers around the period he was killed, making SOE (Special Operations Executive) involvement seem likely.

 Menzies, who was promoted to major-general in January 1944, also supported efforts to contact anti-Nazi resistance, including Wilhelm Canaris, the anti-Hitler head of Abwehr, in Germany.
 Prime Minister Winston Churchill was kept informed of these efforts throughout the war, and information from and about the Nazi resistance was exploited tactically.
 Menzies coordinated his operations with Special Operations Executive (SOE) (although he reputedly considered them "amateurs"), British Security Coordination (BSC), Office of Strategic Services (OSS) and the Free French Forces.
 He was awarded the Order of the Yugoslav Crown.